 California's North Coast

 Start in sprawling San Francisco, one of the country’s most diverse cities.
-Although it’s a little touristy, you can’t miss the Pier 39, which is home to dozens of loud-mouthed sea lions, cute shops, and plenty of places to grab a bite.
-For some of the city’s best street eats, head to Chinatown, which serves up the most authentic Cantonese and mainland Chinese cuisine in the country.
-Dim Sum Club is the go-to spot for soup dumplings while Hakkasan offers melt-in-your-mouth peking duck.
+Although it’s a little touristy, you can’t miss Pier 39, which is home to dozens of loud-mouthed sea lions, cute shops, and plenty of places to grab a bite.
+For some of the city’s best street eats, head to Chinatown for the most authentic Cantonese and mainland Chinese cuisine in the country.
+Kingdom of Dumpling is a go-to spot for—what else?—soup dumplings while Hakkasan offers melt-in-your-mouth peking duck.
 Burn the calories off with a walk over the Golden Gate Bridge, then hit the road bound for Napa and Sonoma to sip and swirl some vino in one of the region's 600+ wineries and tasting rooms.
-Picking which vineyard to visit is like picking a favorite child—i.e. impossible—but we’d be remiss not to mention Silver Oak in Oakville for its classical and gold-pointed Cabernet, Calistoga's Castello di Amorosa for its history and ambiance (the tasting room is housed in a 13th-century medieval Tuscan castle), and up-and-coming Sonoma winery WALT for its Pinot Noir.
+Picking which vineyard to visit is like picking a favorite child (i.e. impossible) but we’d be remiss not to mention Silver Oak in Oakville for its classical and gold-pointed Cabernet, Calistoga's Castello di Amorosa for its history and ambiance (the tasting room is housed in a 13th-century medieval Tuscan castle), and up-and-coming Sonoma winery WALT for its Pinot Noir.
 After grabbing some bottles to go, head back towards the coast for Point Reyes National Seashore, whose expansive sandy beaches, vast open grasslands, and thunderous waves makes for the perfect photo op—not to mention over 150 miles of hiking trails and a historic lighthouse ripe for exploring.

 Plaid Mini Skirt Fall Outfit

 - 8 Incredible Road Trips to Take at Top National Parks